VCityTeam/py3dtilers/py3dtilers/Common/README.md

             detailled tile          detailled tile

 LOD1 (Level Of Details 1) tiles can also be added in the tileset.
 A LOD1 is a simplified version of an _ObjectToTile_'s geometry.
-It consists in a 3D extrusion a the footprint of the geometry.
+It consists in a 3D extrusion of the footprint of the geometry.

 To create a tileset with LOD1, use:
 ```